voidKandy/seraphic/README.md

 </div>

-A super light JSON RPC 2.0 implementation.
+A synchronous, lightweight crate for creating your own JSON RPC 2.0 protocol.

 > **_WARNING_**:
 This is very early in development and is subject to significant change.